vectheric/obsidian-backup/Maths/Trigonometry/Formulas/Basic Formulas.md

 ## II.
 Sum and Difference Identities
-The sum and difference identities express the sine, cosine, and tangent of the sum or difference of two angles (A and B) in terms of the sine and cosine of the individual angles.
+**Sum and difference identities** express the sine, cosine, and tangent of the sum or difference of two angles (A and B) in terms of the sine and cosine of the individual angles.
 <sub> Tip: this is the vital one, you can create other formulas with **those formulas below.**</sub>
 $$
 \sin(a \pm b) = \sin a \cdot \cos b \pm \sin b \cdot \cos a